Tilia cordata

 Origin:

 It is a typical species with a Eurasian range.
-It is widespread from Spain (Basque Country, Catalonia, Pyrenees) to the Urals almost without interruption.
+It is widespread from Spain (Basque Country, Catalonia, Pyrenees) to Urals almost without interruption.

 Evergreen or deciduous: